reknahs/twitter-tabs-extension/README.md

-# Twitter Tabs –– Topic-Based Timeline Filter
+# Twitter Tabs: Topic-Based Timeline Filter

 A powerful Chrome extension that filters your Twitter/X timeline by topics using AI-generated keywords.
 Create custom filters to see only the content you care about.